yanncarlier/gloria/README.md

 # Gloria

-##  Project funding

-Donation methods:

-Bitcoin address:
-1BbyfsCLVB97BmnrUYaLw1dmzzZ37zYYfy

-Ethereum address:
-0xE74540350071073a0Ceb20135352280dCecEc16E

-API

 API around the creation of Avatars, graphical representation of users or the user's character or persona and digital representations of objects.
 It may take either a two-dimensional form as an icon in Internet forums and other on-line communities or a multi-dimensional form, as in games or virtual worlds.

 The main purpose is to create a solution for a strong identification method based on user data, to be used optionally on block-chains as a prove of identification, activity, signature ...

 User data examples: biometric meta data, prove of residence and other documentations. identity cards and passports related data...

-Create a NFT on Ethereum to represent/play/monetize avatars...

 The purpose of this project is to solve the need for trusting as less as possible a 3rd party, for example, an Oracle, when interacting with a blockchain.